chiarapanagrosso/Pick_Place_Blocksworld_Environment/README.md

 ```
 ./docker_run_container.sh <IMAGE_NAME> <CONTAINER_NAME> <FOLDER_NAME>
 ```
 where <IMAGE_NAME> is the name of the image you have just built, while <CONTAINER_NAME> is a name for the container hosting the image. <FOLDER_NAME> is the name of the local folder you want to mount inside the container ROS2 ws.
-In order to run the application it must correspond to the name of the folder where **Pick_Place_Blocksworld_Environment** has been cloned.
+Notice that, by default, Docker will create the specified folder in "/home/".
+In order to run the application, **Pick_Place_Blocksworld_Environment** must be cloned in such folder.

 5. Once inside the container, build and source the workspace: